CURRENT PLAYER RANKINGS

 4. Each time you gain a level, take a screenshot and post it here.
 I will keep your highest level obtained listed here in this post.
 For fun, do try to show interesting things in your screenshot for others to see, such as your weapons, clothing or items.

 5. Keep in mind this is a VERY challenging game!
 Don't give up.
 Expect to go through about a dozen characters before finally being able to survive past the first few levels.
-Most of all, just have fun playing one of the most realistic incredible virtual world games ever!
+Most of all, just have fun playing one of the most realistic incredible virtual world games of its time!

-2. The Following is a list of evil beings.
+- The Following is a list of evil beings.
 Dragons, Thieves and Warrior classes are not evil.
 They are neutral, but their intro sounds similar to that of evil beings so be careful.
-Notice that the only evil human life form is the Assasin!:
+Notice that the only evil human life form is the Assassin!:

 Assasin Orc Giant Rat Black Slime Spectre Imp Gnoll Troll Wolf Ghost Zombie Ghoul Goblin Nightstalker Brown Mold Wraith Gremlin Skeleton